back

 2023 Mid December

-I've embarked on challenges I wouldn't have dared a month ago.
-This journey has left me with numerous scratches, peeled skin on my fingers, and bruises.
+I've taken on challenges I wouldn't have dared a month ago.
+This journey has left me with many scratches, peeled skin on my fingers, and bruises.
 However, these are mere tokens compared to what I've gained: a palpable sense of progress, increased core and arm strength, new friendships, and a renewed sense of purpose.
 My life, therefore, feels substantially better than before I got into bouldering.

 2024 Beginning of February